lukassobotik/lukassobotik/README.md

 If you happen to have any issues with the projects on that list, please make sure to report them by opening an issue in the respective repositories.
 Thanks to that, I could fix them as soon as possible.

-You can find the list of repositories that I am actively working on [**here**](https://github.com/stars/lukassobotik/lists/active-development).
+You can find the list of repositories that I am working on [**here**](https://github.com/stars/lukassobotik/lists/active-development).

 Also, I'm open to any criticism and recommendations.
 So please [**let me know**](#contact-me) if you have any!